 Over the years, I have cooked with so many tomatoes!
 If I were to gather all the tomatoes, I am sure it could easily fill five football fields.

 Other than this healing tomato soup, I have some more favorite tomato recipes.
-Here are just a few of my favorite!
+Here are just a few of my favorites!

 Once again, potatoes and tomatoes come together in a creamy butter sauce to make a perfect comfort food recipe.
 Sun-dried tomatoes are exactly what these fingerling potatoes needed.